Physics-24/Motion1/docs/week1.md

 <br>

-**The miniquestions on this page are due on Sunday January 24 at 9pm PT.**
+**The miniquestions for all of the topics on this page are due on Sunday January 24 at 9pm PT.**

 <br>